stintosestudios/forFrame/README.md

 ### scene.play

 Use the play method to playback your animation after setting up a proper options object for the scene, and injecting a canvas.
-You can give an options object to play that can include an appendRender method, and a z level value for it.
+You can give an playback object to play that can include an appendRender method, and a z level value for it.
 This is useful for doing some additional on the fly rendering to the canvas.
 You can also set a frameRate here in the play method, the default is 30 fps.

 ```js
     scene.play({